 UPDATE: MAY 13, 2022: There is no application for a PD at this time.
 Greg Thompson with Thompson+Hanson Landscape Company, located in Bellaire, spoke and his representatives made a conceptual presentation for one and two-story structures located in a garden-like area in the Urban-Village-Transit District, the UV-T. Based on the drawings it would be a delightful pedestrian-friendly commercial area with space for gardens and open air events.
 Find a link to the video here.

-Sadly, there were several problems with the plans, due to the current zoning restrictions in that area, the UV-T.
+Sadly, there were several problems with the plans, due to the current zoning restrictions regarding zero setback and building height.

 Zoning is the same as the UV-D: new buildings must be at least 2-stories or 30′ tall.
 At least 75% of the the front facade of all new buildings must be at the front property line.
 That creates problems for on-site parking and general appearance.
 The owners prefer green space and easy access, not high density areas.
 This is the first time anyone has proposed a new structure in the UV-T, and time will tell if they decide to come back to P&Z.

 Both the UV-T and UV-D districts were approved in 2014.
 Since that time several businesses around the H-E-B area in the UV-D have left and only one new building was constructed.
 It remains unoccupied.
 Streets have been narrowed to allow hit-or-miss angled public parking, and the area presents as cramped, crowded, and poorly maintained.

 Definitely not the vision that was presented when this zoning was approved by 5 members of City Council in 2014, or the vision of an elegant Highland Village along Spruce St, promoted by the City manager and approved by the Mayor and five members of City Council in 2019.
 Is it time for some zoning changes?
 What do residents really want in their retail/commercial areas?